MSc Data Science for Business X - HEC

 HEC Paris send receipts for deposit payments made along with your enrollment certificate 2 weeks after the receipt of the non‐refundable deposit.

 Yes.
-The merit-based scholarship covers partial tuition award and its supply is limited.
+The merit-based scholarship covers partial tuition and its supply is limited.
 All admitted students to MSc programs may apply.
-Special attention will be given to excellent applicants from non-EU countries.
+Special attention will be given to outstanding applicants from non-EU countries.